lmunoz-m/CryptoZombies/9. How to build an oracle - Part 2/README.md

   },
 ```

 Now you can deploy the smart contracts with one command!
-Type ```js npm run deploy:all ``` in the box to the right, and then press Enter.
+Type ``` npm run deploy:all ``` in the box to the right, and then press Enter.

-We went ahead and started the oracle by running ```js node EthPriceOracle.js. ```
+We went ahead and started the oracle by running ``` node EthPriceOracle.js. ```

-Fire up a terminal window, and start the client by entering the following command: ```js node Client.js. ```
+Fire up a terminal window, and start the client by entering the following command: ``` node Client.js. ```